madejackson/MillControl/README.md

 ### Hardware Requirements
-The hardware requirements and some pictures for the hardware can be found [here](HardwareRequirements.md).
+The hardware requirements and some pictures, which show you what the hardware looks like, can be found [here](HardwareRequirements.md).

 ### Dependencies:
 - Encoder (v1.4) - http://www.pjrc.com/teensy/td_libs_Encoder.html